Trauma Team: Gameplay

 Trauma Team is a video game that combines simulation gameplay with non-interactive visual novel storytelling using fully-voiced motion comic segments.
 The campaign is split between six medical-themed disciplines; surgery, emergency medicine, endoscopy, diagnosis, orthopedics and forensic medicine.
 Each of the six main characters have episodic storylines that interweave to form a larger narrative, with a seventh chapter involving all the characters once all six storylines are completed.
 Across each campaign, players control the action with the Wii Remote and Nunchuk.

 Surgery and emergency medicine follow the gameplay pattern of earlier Trauma Center titles, with characters working under pressure to save patients.
 In the surgery segments, players operate on patients using a variety of tools, including scalpel, antibiotic gel and sutures.
 Players must perform a number of tasks to complete the operation while keeping vital signs stable.
 During the emergency medicine segments, the player must treat a number of patients with a basic set of tools while each patient loses health.
 The types of injuries include surface burns, wounds and broken limbs that must be reset.
 Tools include cotton pads, splints and scissors to cut clothing and expose wounds.

-Endoscopy and orthopaedics are also invasive surgical professions, but have different gameplay to surgery and emergency medicine.
+Endoscopy and orthopedics are also invasive surgical professions, but have different gameplay to surgery and emergency medicine.
 Endoscopy has players guiding the endoscope through a patient's internal organs and carry out operations on small injuries such as ulcers, located using a radar.
 Players navigate using the Remote functions to mimic the endoscope's motion, while the Nunchuck is used to steer, move the camera, and select medical tools.
-Orthopaedics, which almost exclusively uses the Remote, has players performing scripted skeletal operations, including bone reconstruction and replacement.
-Tools are provided depending on the operation, with successful use creating a score chain which continues until a mistake is made.
+Orthopedics, which almost exclusively uses the Remote, has players performing scripted skeletal operations, including bone reconstruction and replacement.
+Tools are provided depending on the operation, with successful use creating a score chain which continues until a mistake is made or the procedure is paused.
 Rather than patient vitals, the player has five hearts represented on-screen, depleting when a mistake is made.